 - Closing thoughts

 Stash has been in the market for less than 3 years and after an explosion of customer growth in 2017, the company now has approximately 982,800 client accounts, as of Stash’s latest filing dated 8/15/17.
-If the company can maintain its current momentum, Stash is expected to cross 1.21M client accounts by the end of 2017.
+As projected, Stash announced the company crossed 1.2M client accounts before the end of 2017.

 Stash’s target demographics are users that have less than $100,000 in assets.
 According to the latest census data, this is approximately 63% of Generation X and 86% of millennials, or roughly 109M people in the US.